Marcel and Rebecca | Edited by Steve N

 If you go through the whole process and they still reject your claim, your options are unfortunately limited (unless you're making a claim in Northern Ireland).
 You do have the right to take your claim to the small claims court (or sheriff's court in Scotland) though.

-Don't think automatically of judges and wigs - the small claims court is the low-hassle way to take legal action for up to £10,000 (£3,000 in Scotland) against a firm or individual.
-But be confident you've got a case before you start, as new fees which were bought in last year mean you'll now pay twice as much if you lose.
+Don't think automatically of judges and wigs - the small claims court is the low-hassle way to take legal action for up to £10,000 (£5,000 in Scotland) against a firm or individual.
+But you need to be confident you've got a case before you start, as fees introduced in 2014 mean you'll now pay twice as much if you lose.

 You can see full info for small claims in England, Wales and Scotland in our Small Claims Court guide.

-If you're unsatisfied about the general way your claim was handled, you can also complain to the TransportNI Claims Unit.
+If you're unsatisfied about the general way your claim was handled, you can also complain to the DfI Roads Claims Unit.
 This is more about delays and communication though, rather than the decision itself.

 If you exhaust the complaints process and there's still no satisfactory resolution, then unlike in the rest of the UK, there is somewhere else to turn.

-You can take your case further by contacting the free Northern Ireland Ombudsman.
+You can take your case further by contacting the free NI Ombudsman.
 It will provide you with an independent adjudication - if this goes against you, then it's highly likely any court action will be unsuccessful.

 How did your pothole claim go?
-We want your feedback of this guide, and also to hear how your pothole claim went.
-Please let us know what you think of it, suggest improvements and tell us your experiences in the Pothole claims discussion forum thread.
+We want to know what you think of this guide, and also hear how your pothole claim went.
+Please leave your feedback, suggest improvements and tell us your experiences in the Pothole Claims forum thread.

 For all the latest deals, guides and loopholes - join the 10m who get it.
 Don't miss out